 - The uterine lining is also thinned, which can prevent a fertilized egg from attaching.

 Many women taking birth control pills experience a few side effects in the first weeks and months after they start it.
 If your side effects don’t resolve after three or four months on the pill, contact your doctor.
-You may need to reevaluate the medicine you’re taking.
+You and your doctor may need to reevaluate the medication you’re taking.

 Changes in hormone levels are a common cause of headaches.
 You may experience occasional headaches while your body becomes accustomed to the new level of hormones.

 For some women, the dose of hormones may be too much, especially on an empty stomach.
 Taking your pill after a meal or before bed may help reduce nausea and upset stomach.